hhkit/cpp.property/README.md

 * Properties will add a minimum of `sizeof(unsigned)` bytes to your class, padded to `alignof(unsigned)`.
-* Getters and setters used in the properties must be declared before the properties themselves or the symbol will not be unrecognized by the compiler.
+* Getters and setters used in the properties must be declared before the properties themselves or the symbol will not be recognized by the compiler, resulting in a compile error.

 ## Installation
 * Copy `property.hpp` into your project.